 WHAT IS TRAUMA?

 Trauma is a painful emotional experience caused by an event or events that challenge a person’s sense of safety.
 These events are often sudden and unexpected.
 Children and adolescents who witness or experience violent situations are likely to have traumatic reactions.
-While such events are often not preventable, traumatic reactions can be reduced through early intervention and counseling.
+While traumatic events are often not preventable, traumatic reactions can be reduced through early intervention and therapy.
+It’s important that we remain trauma-informed, and ask “What happened to that child?” as opposed to “What’s wrong with that child.”

 More information about Trauma for parents and guardians of children: